 Most people have some concern over being criticized, even if the criticism is delivered gently.
 Correctional nurses can find themselves working in a very negative work culture where any new idea is ‘shot down’ before it can even take flight.
-Nurses can also work in facilities where any act of care or concern gets labeled by colleagues as ‘Inmate Loving’ or ‘Hug a Thug’ activity.
+Nurses can also work in facilities where any act of care or concern gets labeled by colleagues as ‘Inmate Lover’ or ‘Hug a Thug’ activity.
 Overcoming fear of criticism is necessary to fully engage in professional nursing activity behind bars.

 Fear of Consequences

 The militaristic organizational structure of some correctional settings makes the negative consequences of words and actions very real.
 Correctional nurses have been banned from facilities for questioning an unethical practice or taking action on behalf of a patient.
 Words and actions need careful consideration in light of this possibility, but it should not prohibit you from doing the right thing..

 Sometimes it is just easier not to try at all rather than risk the chance for failure.
 Like fear of criticism, this fear is concerned with the acceptance of others whose opinion we value.
 Fear of failure can cause correctional nurses to avoid addressing system issues that are affecting health care delivery.